gelever/GAUSS/doc/CONTRIBUTING.md

 * Member variable names all have trailing underscores.
 * Classes are capitalized.
 * Words in classes are differentiated by capitalizing each word.
 E.g. "MyClass"
-* Functions and variables are not capitalized.
+* Functions use Pascal case and and variables use snake case.
-* Words in functions and variables are separated by an underscore.
-E.g. "my_member_var_"

 ## Language feature conventions